siqi-zheng/academic/content/post/2021-02-13-blog-3-2021/index.md

 projects: []
 ---

-This is the second post of the seris Learning Stats at UofT.
+This is the second post of the series Learning Stats at UofT.
 In case you did not read my last post, here is the introudction.

 The fundamental statistics courses at UofT are normally unchanged, at least from my experience in the past three years.
 Still, I think it is worth devoting some blogs to this topic.
 Before starting the introduction to courses, I would like to spend some time on the programs offered by DoSS.